pedrohsmaia/datablood/README.md

 Note that Cocoapods 1.15 has a [breaking bug](https://github.com/CocoaPods/CocoaPods/issues/12226).
 We recommend using version 1.14.3.

 You'll need to ensure you have the right NODE_BINARY environment variable set.

-What we've found to work is to ensure your `apps/expo/ios/.xcode.env` has the contents of `which node`, for example:
+We like `fnm` to manage node, and then ensure your `apps/expo/ios/.xcode.env` has the contents of `which node`.
+With `fnm` it looks like:

 ```bash
 NODE_BINARY=/Users/n8/Library/Caches/fnm_multishells/69747_1653603955297/bin/node